UgCS SkyHub 3 & True Terrain Following (TTF)

 • To collect and store data acquired by an onboard sensor with altitude radar.

-• To convert and record data (including geotagging), in a format convenient for processing and analysis
+• To convert and record data (including geotagging), in a format convenient for processing

 • To provide numerous types of file types for download to processing and analysis software